Editor’s note: Updated June 2020.

 Given how extensive Google’s support page is, it’s a perfect candidate for subdomain status: There are a dozen apps to cover, each with unique troubleshooting articles and user guides.

 Comcast Business is a great example of how subdomains support a better brand experience.
 Those services are specifically geared toward a B2B audience and are fairly extensive, so it wouldn’t make sense to bury that information somewhere in Comcast’s primary, consumer-focused site.
-The https://business.comcast.com/ subdomain allows Comcast to create two separate brand experiences for two very different target audiences.
+The https://business.comcast.com/ subdomain allows Comcast to create two separate brand experiences for two very different target audiences while using the same domain name.

 Companies may also use subdomains to set up mobile-focused variations of their main websites.
 Obviously, navigating a web page is very different on a smartphone or tablet than a desktop PC.
 Adaptive development processes dictate that developers account for different screen sizes and form factors when designing mobile websites.
 Creating a separate subdomain allows businesses to provide an intuitive user interface for both desktop and mobile site visitors.